Complete well-child care for newborns, children, and adolescents

 For medical advice or care for your child between appointments or after hours:

-Well-baby visits evaluate your infant’s general medical and developmental health, as well as the overall health of the family, and address age-appropriate issues like immunizations.
+Well-child visits evaluate your child’s general medical, developmental, and social health, and address age-appropriate issues like immunizations.

-If your baby is sick, and you’re not sure whether he or she should be seen by a doctor, call your primary care provider for assistance:
+If your child is sick, and you’re not sure whether he or she should be seen by a doctor, call your primary care provider for assistance:

 In an emergency, dial 911.